Yes. Single read and paired end libraries for RNA and DNA applications are compatible with the HiSeq.

-If you choose to use BaseSpace only for run monitoring and your samples are not indexed, a sample sheet is not required.
-If you want to use BaseSpace for data storage and analysis, a sample sheet is required.
+If you choose to use BaseSpace Sequence Hub for run monitoring only and your samples are not indexed, a sample sheet is not required.
+If you want to use BaseSpace Sequence Hub for data storage and analysis, a sample sheet is required.
 The sample sheet can be in either HiSeq Analysis Software format or CASAVA format.
-When using BaseSpace, combining indexed and non-indexed samples on a flow cell is not possible.
+When using BaseSpace Sequence Hub, combining indexed and non-indexed samples on a flow cell is not possible.

 The bcl2fastq v1.8.4 conversion software is a separate piece of standalone software that is run on a Linux scientific computing system.
 The installer can be downloaded from the Illumina website.
 System requirements are outlined in the bcl2fastq User Guide (part # 15038058).
 If BCL files are zipped, then the use of the bcl2fastq v1.8.4 is required.